 Universal Module

-Don't worry if you use an API not added yet.
-With the Universal "Make an API Call" Module, you can query any of the search engines we support.
+With the Universal "Make an API Call" Module, you can query any of the search engines we offer, but don't have native Modules in Make.
+This includes all Google associated APIs.

 The main difference is the Universal Module requires that you manually add the request path and each param.
 Additionally, the pagination will not be automated like the other Modules.